 If you plan on living in the house over multiple decades, it might be easier to justify splurging on certain upgrades.
 But to have the luxury of living in a brand-spanking-new-house, you are going to pay extra.

-But if you think you might want to move for any reason within a few years, you might want to question whether the extra cost in building a new house is worth it.
+But if you think you might want to move for any reason within a few years, you might want to question whether the extra cost of building a new house is worth it.

-Our current plan is that we might consider selling our house in 10 years, once our girls hit college age.
+Our current plan is to consider selling our house in 10 years, once our girls hit college age.
 We won't need as much space, and we can probably easily downgrade at that stage in our lives.

 But we also might decide to stay put.
-In either case, we “should” be able to sell much higher than the initial cost of the house.
+In either case, we “should” be able to sell much higher than the house's initial cost.
 The longer you can hold out, the more your home will appreciate and bring you more money when you sell.